hjeronen/project_1/README.md

 The application contains serious security flaws and therefore it is not advisable to use it in production.

 ## Requirements
-Requires installing Python 3 to run.
+Requires installing Python 3 and django to run.

 ## Running locally
 After cloning the repository, go to the 'project_1' folder ('project_1' root, not repository root) where you should see the file 'manage.py'.
 You can start the application server by running the 'manage.py' file with python (command ```python manage.py runserver``` or ```python3 manage.py runserver``` depending on your OS).
 Once the server is started go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in browser.